The AbGradCon2023 Application is now closed!

 Posters must be no larger than 36" x 48".
 Portrait orientation is preferred, but not required.
 If you choose landscape orientation, we recommend tailoring your design to fit within a width of 46 inches.

 How will abstracts be selected?

-Do I have to submit an abstract to attend AbGradCon 2021?
+Do I have to submit an abstract to attend AbGradCon2023?

 Yes.
-All participants must submit and present an abstract (either as an oral presentation or a poster).
-As this AbGradCon is an event for graduate students and postdocs, it is a great opportunity for early career researchers to give scientific presentations in a more relaxed (relative to big field-wide conferences) yet still formal setting.
+All participants must submit an abstract, and present it as an oral presentation or a poster.
+As AbGradCon is an event for graduate students and postdocs, it is a great opportunity for early-career researchers to give scientific presentations in a more relaxed, yet still formal setting.

 Where does AbGradCon get its funding?

-Most of the funding for AbGradCon comes from a grant from NASA Astrobiology Program, with supplemental support from additional sources, including our sponsors listed in the home page.
+Most of the funding for AbGradCon comes from a grant from the NASA Astrobiology Program, with supplemental support from additional sources, including our sponsors listed on the home page.

 Can I get a proof of registration?